Are you looking to create a blog?

 You can now either choose an existing domain you have or purchase a new domain for free.
 We recommend getting a new domain since it’s free.

 You’ll now be prompted to enter your account information.
 For easy registration, you can sign in with Google with just a couple of clicks.

 After entering your details, scroll down the page until you find the package information box.
 You can select the basic plan for 12 months, 24 months, or 36 months.
 You’ll also see that a few addons are preselected which increases the total price.
 You can uncheck these addons because you won’t be needing them right away.
 You can always add them later, if needed.

 Note: Choosing the 36 months plan will get you the best value for your money!

 Once you have configured your plan, scroll down the page further to enter your payment details.
 You’ll need to Agree to their Terms of Service and then, click Submit.

 You’ve successfully subscribed to a hosting plan with the best web hosting company.
-You’ll be asked to create a password for your account.
+You’ll be asked to create a password for your Bluehost account.
 After that, you’ll receive an email with details on how to log into your web hosting control panel (cPanel) where you can manage everything from hosting files to emails and support.

 After subscribing to your hosting plan, you’ll now be prompted to choose a WordPress theme.
 You can pick just about anything during this step because you can always change your theme later (we’ll show you how to do this in a later step of this tutorial).
 The most important part is to start building your blog, so go ahead and choose any theme that catches your eye just to get you rolling.

 You’ll then be asked to choose the name and tagline for your blog.

 After specifying the details, click Next.
 Bluehost will now automatically install WordPress for you.
 Once it’s done, it’ll show you a screen like this:

 You can login to your site by appending wp-admin to your URL.
 Here’s what your WordPress login URL should look like: